MyFi Studio

 Aimee Rubensteen

 Before MyFi, I was appointed as the first Florida-based Acquisitions Curator for the United States Holocaust Memorial Museum.
-In 2016, I co-founded Rojas + Rubensteen Projects in Miami.
-I curated and commissioned exhibitions in museums, galleries, publications, and online for a decade.
+I co-founded Rojas + Rubensteen Projects in Miami in 2016.
 I researched my Master's dissertation on Science, Aestheticism And The Image Of The Body at The Courtauld Institute in London.

 Dr. Josh Eisenberg